 The ingredients for these cheese bread recipes are very specific, and the wrong substitution can greatly alter the recipe.
 Fortunately, you can find all of the ingredients online if they're not available in your area.

 The unifying ingredient in these breads (except for almojabanas) is the yuca (cassava, tapioca) starch, which gives them their special texture (and makes them gluten-free).
-I've found that the tapioca flour I can buy at health food stores in the US is very fairly sour because it has been fermented.
+We've found that the tapioca flour you can buy at health food stores in the U.S. is very fairly sour because it has been fermented.
 Some of that sour flavor is good in these recipes, but too much can be overwhelming.
-I like to use half sour cassava starch, and half sweet ("dulce" or " doce," which is unfermented).
-You can find the sweet cassava flour online here.
-Or you can make things very simple and just order the pão de queijo mix!
+We recommend to use half sour cassava starch, and half sweet ("dulce" or " doce," which is unfermented).

-Chipa and pandebono have both tapioca flour and corn meal (pão de queijo does not typically have corn meal).
-Chipa are made with a very finely ground cornmeal.
-Processing US style corn meal for a few seconds in a food processor works well as a substitute.
-The corn meal used in Colombian pandebono is called masarepa, which is a precooked corn meal normally used to make arepas.
+Chipa and pandebono have both tapioca flour and cornmeal (pão de queijo does not typically have cornmeal).
+Chipa is made with a very finely ground cornmeal.
+Processing US-style cornmeal for a few seconds in a food processor works well as a substitute.
+The cornmeal used in Colombian pandebono is called masarepa, which is pre-cooked cornmeal normally used to make arepas.
 It's fairly easy to find masarepa in Latin markets or even in the Latin food section of your supermarket.